meetmakwana19/react-redux/README.md

 2. Reducer - How to do
 3. State - Has current/updated value with the help of Redux store

+## WHAT IS REDUX?

+1. An open source JS library for managing application state.
+2. Recommended for using only with big projects involing complex state management.

 ## WHY REDUX?

 - When a JavaScript application grows big, it becomes difficult for the user to manage its state.

+- It can be difficult to pass data from child component to parent component in certain cases.

 - Redux solves this problem by managing application's state with a single global object called Store